 Try the following site:

-- The Independent Living Centre (ILC) Mouse and Joysticks page features a range of devices for those with limited movement, including trackpads, trackballs, tablets, foot mouse, air mouse, palm switches, head-operated devices and wheelchair joystick rings
+- The NED Mouse and Joysticks page features a range of devices for those with limited movement, including trackpads, trackballs, tablets, foot mouse, air mouse, palm switches, head-operated devices and wheelchair joystick rings

 Wired vs wireless?

 - Wireless mouse devices have greater range, greater flexibility, do not create a tripping hazard, can be tethered to a wheelchair or movable table, or can be locked away when not in use.

 - Wired mouse devices do not depend on batteries and may be less likely to be misplaced, removed or stolen.
 We recommend the use of a cable clamp for the mouse cord to help prevent damage to the Videophone USB port and to help prevent the Videophone from being knocked over or pulled from its mount.
 We also recommend the use of cable duct (tube) for long mouse cords to keep the cord tidy and help prevent tripping.
 Our qualified installers can help.

 Independence is vital for self esteem so if Videophone simply must be mounted where it is out of easy reach, or if the user is unable to operate the touchscreen, then a suitable mouse device is ideal.

 Some users may not have the mobility to reach the Videophone screen or the dexterity to use a mouse or pointing device.
 This is sometimes the case for those who are bed-ridden or chair-bound.